 The RFC 3161 trusted timestamp

-A SHA-256 hash recorded in the firm's own audit database is internally consistent.
-To make the timestamping itself defensible against a "the firm could have backdated the database" argument, a second timestamp is required — one issued by an entity outside the firm's control.
-The RFC 3161 Timestamp Protocol provides this.
-A Trust Service Provider (TSP) is sent the SHA-256 hash; the TSP returns a Timestamp Token signed by the TSP and dated by the TSP.
-The Token is embedded in the evidence pack.
-The result is a chain: the hash binds the document to the moment of timestamping; the TSP timestamp binds that moment to an external authority.
+The RFC 3161 Timestamp Protocol supplies it.
+A Trust Service Provider receives the SHA-256 hash and returns a Timestamp Token, signed and dated by the provider, which is then embedded in the evidence pack.
+The result is a chain.
+The hash binds the document to the moment of timestamping.
+The provider's timestamp binds that moment to an external authority.
 A reviewer in 2028 can verify both ends.

 The audit trail beyond the pack

-An evidence pack is a snapshot.
-The reasonable-steps defence requires evidence of the programme that produced the snapshot: the gap analysis was triggered on a date, declarations were sent on dates, individual responses were received on dates, reminders were sent on dates, escalations were made on dates.
 CoverProof records every such event in an append-only audit log keyed to the firm.
-The evidence pack PDF includes this audit log as a structured XML attachment so a reviewer reading the pack can follow the timeline without needing access to the live system.
-A reviewer who does need access can verify that the pack's audit log matches the live audit log via the recorded hash.
+The evidence pack PDF carries this log as a structured XML attachment, so a reviewer reading the pack can follow the timeline without touching the live system.
+A reviewer who does want access can confirm the pack's audit log matches the live log against the recorded hash.

 What a reviewer will ask, and what the evidence must answer